faku99/Hyper-Tearful-Transfer-Protocol/README.md

 It is composed of folders and files, which are:
 - `docker/`: contains all docker images needed for this lab assignment.
 - `docker_ui/`: contains a management UI for Docker.
-- `images/`: contains figures used in this report.
 - `scripts/`: scripts used by `start.sh`.
 They **MUST NOT** be executed directly.
 - `start.sh`: script used to easily launch containers for each step.